Make Private Mortgage Insurance a Thing of the Past

-For loans made since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets under 78 percent of your purchase amount � but not at the point the borrower achieves 22 percent equity.
-(Certain "higher risk" morgages are excluded.)
-However, you can actually cancel PMI yourself (for loans made after July 1999) once your equity reaches 20 percent, no matter the original price of purchase.
+For loans closed after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase amount � but not when the loan reaches 22 percent equity.
+(Certain "higher risk" morgages are not included.)
+But if your equity gets to 20% (no matter what the original price was), you have the right to cancel PMI (for a mortgage loan that past July 1999).

 The Proof is in the Appraisal

-You can start the process of canceling PMI at the time you you think that your equity has risen to 20%.
-Call your lending institution to request cancellation of your PMI.
-Lenders require paperwork verifying your eligibility at this point.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and your lender will probably require one before they'll cancel PMI.
+When you think you've achieved at least 20 percent equity in your home, you can begin the process of canceling your Private Mortgage Insurance.
+Call the lending institution to ask for cancellation of PMI.
+Your lender will ask for documentation that your equity is high enough.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably require one before they'll cancel PMI.

 Got a Question?